TYA Professional Training Program

 TYA Senior Company

 TYA Senior Company allows students to work in a professional theatre environment as they learn about all aspects of theatrical work in a college preparatory atmosphere with individualized instruction.
 In addition to rehearsing for the productions, classwork includes dramaturgy research, character development, ensemble building, and audition skill growth.
-Alums of the program have studied (or are currently studying) at such prestigious institutions as: Catholic University of America, Elon University, James Madison University, Marymount Manhattan, NYU Tisch, University of the Arts, University of Maryland, Rider University, Wagner College and others.
+Alums of the program have studied (or are currently studying) at such prestigious institutions as: Penn State University, Catholic University of America, Elon University, James Madison University, Marymount Manhattan, NYU Tisch, University of the Arts, University of Maryland, Rider University, Wagner College and others.
 The program is a tuition-based college prep course with limited scholarship/tuition assistance available to candidates who qualify.

-TYA Senior Company Spring 2018
+TYA Senior Company Fall 2020

 Directed by Stephanie Lynn Williams